 How are images critiqued?

-It is not possible to critique every image that is submitted although there are a few weeks that I will do just that.
+It is not possible to critique every image that is submitted although there are at least three times throughout the year that I will do just that.
 Critiques on selected images will be posted in the comment section on Smugmug.
 I do not select the most amazing photos to critique, I attempt to make comments that are informative and helpful in order to improve.
 Critiques will be ongoing as images are added to the gallery.
 At the end of each week I will select my choice for Photo of the Week.
 It is purely a selfish decision.
 Picking just one favorite image each week is always challenging, but it is my own self-indulgence.

 What is my commitment?

 It is estimated that you will need about 2-3 hours each week for this class.
+At first you may find you spend about 4-5 hours if you are just learning your software.
 Fifty-two weeks is a long time to stay committed to any project.
 For this reason I have divided the class into three parts.
 If after the first 26 weeks you are inspired to continue, you can choose to continue on with Part 2 and Part 3.
-Please evaluate your ability to be committed to this course before registering for it.
 Deadlines for submission must be met on time each week.
 Late submissions (more than 24 hours) is cumbersome on this end.
+Please don't submit challenge photo late.

 Having said that, I do not monitor who posts and who doesn't post.
 Should you find you have to miss a week here or there, or find that life gets in the way, don't worry, the lessons are still being posted and you can review them in the future at any time.
 You just won't post your images should they be taken after that week's deadline.
-The purchased lessons are yours forever.
+The purchased lessons are yours forever - yes, next year and beyond!

 What Happens to These Lessons in the Future?